zalless/modern-cpp-training/training-2018/presentation.md

 --

-What we need is a single class that covers both cases.
+What we need is a single class that covers both cases:

 --
 ```
 template <size_t N>
 struct Buffer : private /* array or vector */
 {
-    using Base = std::array<std::byte>;
+    using Base = /* array or vector */

     /*...*/